crcatchpole/psychic-chainsaw/README.md

 # psychic-chainsaw
-learning the ropes of creating Github and creating a repository
+learning the ropes of using Github and creating a repository